microsoft/azure-devops-extension-cascading-picklist/marketplace/details.md

 #### Overview

 Have you ever wanted to have a picklist show only subset of values depending on the value of another field?
 For example maybe you two fields to track a release, major and minor release.
 The minor release values are tied to the major release values.
-In the example below, If the major release is "Blue" then only show the Blue minor releases.
-And when the major releae of "Red" is selected, the only show the Red minor releases.
+In the example below, if the major release is "Blue" then only show the Blue minor releases.
+And when the major release of "Red" is selected, then only show the Red minor releases.

 **Release Blue**